 synagogues and in the temple, where the Jews always meet, and in secret I have

-confirmed, Paul charged him with propagating these sound doctrines to faithful
+in him, Paul charged him with teaching the gospel to faithful

-men who were “able to teach others also,” hoping the chain would not be
+men who were “able to teach others also,” that the human chain of faith would not be

-broken, but the truth would exponentially multiply and fill the earth with the
+broken but would multiply and fill the earth with the

 knowledge of God, which it did.
-Largely as a result of Paul’s work, all the
+Largely as a result of Paul’s work, all of

 Timothy, because he saw potential in him, and poured his life into him who had